2023–24 Arizona State Sun Devils women's basketball team

 The 2023–24 Arizona State women's basketball team represented Arizona State University during the 2023–24 NCAA Division I women's basketball season.
-The Sun Devils were led by second-year head coach Natasha Adair and they play their home games at the Desert Financial Arena and competed as members of the Pac-12 Conference.
+The Sun Devils were led by second-year head coach Natasha Adair.
+They play their home games at the Desert Financial Arena and competed as members of the Pac-12 Conference.
 They finished the season 11–20, 3–15 in Pac-12 play to finish in eleventh place.
 They lost in the first round of the Pac-12 women's tournament to Utah.

-This was also the last season that Arizona State will play in the Pac-12 Conference before moving to the Big 12 Conference.
+This was also the last season that Arizona State played in the Pac-12 Conference before moving to the Big 12 Conference.

 Previous season

 The Sun Devils finished the season 8–20, 1–17 in Pac-12 play to finish in last place.
 They lost in the first round of the Pac-12 women's tournament to UCLA.